 There are only two circumstances that would enable a TMF list removal:

-- The acquirer contacts Mastercard on the retailer’s behalf and reports that the initial addition was created in error.
+01. The acquirer contacts Mastercard on the retailer’s behalf and reports that the initial addition is in error.

-- The merchant was inserted using MATCH list Mastercard reason code 12 (PCI-DSS Non-compliance) but has since become compliant.
+02. The merchant qualified as MATCH list Mastercard reason code 12 (PCI-DSS Non-compliance) but has since become compliant.

 High risk merchants aren’t necessarily forbidden from processing credit card transactions during those five years, the business just must obtain a payment processing agreement with an acquirer that’s eager to accept the added high risk.
 TMF list removal will allow the merchant to resume payment processing.